calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 How to compile Octave with 64-bit indexing (experimental switch --enable-64):
 =============================================================================

 1) Install Ubuntu Linux Desktop 14.04 / 14.04.1 / 14.10 from ISO distribution file (Installation CD-ROM can be downloaded from original distribution site http://mirror.anl.gov/pub/ubuntu-iso/DVDs/ubuntu/14.04/release/).
-The compilation and installation procedures might work on later or some earlier 64-bit versions of Ubuntu Linux Desktop as well - just didn't have time to test it there.
+The compilation and installation procedures might work on later/earlier 64-bit versions of Ubuntu Linux Desktop as well - just didn't have time to test it on those.

 2) (optional) Update Ubuntu Linux Desktop with latest updates (Internet connection required)

 3) Install git by running command 'sudo apt-get install git' from terminal window (Internet connection required)

-4) Clone this repository into your folder of choice (i.e. into /opt folder) by executing:
+4) Clone this repository (Internet connection required) into your folder of choice (i.e. into /opt folder) by executing:

     (as root - sudo su)
     cd /opt
     sudo git clone https://github.com/calaba/octave-3.8.2-enable-64-ubuntu-14.04.git

-It will download this repo to folder /opt/octave-3.8.2-enable-64-ubuntu-14.04 where you can execute the whole recompilation.
+It will download this repository to folder /opt/octave-3.8.2-enable-64-ubuntu-14.04 where you can execute the whole re-compilation of Octave and required libraries.

 REMARK: Alternatively you can download the git repository to your user's HOME directory and compile it there ...